 Of the women who experience pregnancy and childbirth in their lives, most will suffer some sort of trauma to their perineum.
 Perineal tears can range from a small superficial tear to deep lacerations affecting pelvic floor muscles.
-Prevalence of perineal tears is almost 60% in women undergoing their first vaginal birth.
+Prevalence of perineal tears is between 60% to 80% in women undergoing their first vaginal birth.

 Perineal tears happen for many reasons: lack of elasticity in the perineal muscles, overstretching of the perineum without properly softening the muscles, bad management of normal labor, and more.